daithimarkham/Python-Sunday/README.md

 # Python-Sunday
-Simple program to get todays date
+Simple program which will output what day it is today.